 It offers an all-in-one management system that includes a front desk for reservations and housekeeping, a booking engine, and a way to accept secure payments.

 SabeeApp will automatically update your hotel’s rates and availability in real time.
 Because it’s web-based, there’s no need for installation, maintenance, or backup.
+Interested in products with similar features?
+These SabeeApp alternatives could be what you are looking for.

 Cost: The software is priced based on how many rooms you manage.
 For one to three rooms at the low end, it’s a 9 euro fee monthly, and at the high end of 50 to 99 rooms, it’s 119 euros per month.
 For more than 99 months, you’ll need to set up a consultation with SabeeApp.
 There is no setup fee, regardless of which you choose.